Well-posedness of the Kadomtsev-Petviashvili hierarchy, Mulase factorization, and Fr\"olicher Lie groups: Perturbed solutions and Hamiltonian approach

 in the whole previous picture.
-The algebra $R_z$ is a Fr\'echet algebra, and according to Remark \ref{comp}, smoothness in the sense of Fr\"olicher is equivalent to smoothness in the sense of Gateaux derivatives in the category of Fr\'echet spaces.
-As a consequence, The operator $\d$ extends (smoothly) componentwise, and we get that the set of units of $R_z$ is
+The algebra $R_z$ is a Fr\'echet algebra with set of units given by

+as it can be seen using standard techniques on formal series.
+According to Remark \ref{comp}, smoothness in the Fr\"olicher sense is equivalent to smoothness in the sense of Gateaux derivatives in the category of Fr\'echet spaces.
+As a consequence, The operator $\d$ on $R$ extends (smoothly) componentwise, to $R_z$.